 Program Description

 The objective of the Integrated Energy Services (IES) program is to build, enable, and maintain demand for integrated building energy upgrades and operations.
-The program proposes to satisfy the unique energy and resilience goals of each participating agency by coordinating participation in existing and emerging programs addressing energy efficiency, demand response, distributed energy resources, grid integration, etc., and by providing supplemental technical services to fill gaps.
+The program proposes to satisfy the unique energy and resilience goals of each participating local government by coordinating participation in existing and emerging programs addressing energy efficiency, demand response, distributed energy resources, grid integration, etc., and by providing supplemental technical services to fill gaps.
 These activities will serve to enhance the cost-effectiveness of other ratepayer funded programs by increasing uptake and close rates.

 Local governments are necessary partners for achieving the State’s energy goals.
 Many Bay Area local governments have aggressive climate action goals and typically have several other energy-related goals and intentions for their portfolios, such as energy efficiency, resilience, fleet electrification, and operational savings.
 However, achieving these multiple goals is complex and involves integrating various strategies and value streams that often exceed the capacity of local government staff.